 Shoplifting Defense Attorney in Wake County, North Carolina

 Theft Crimes include numerous charges including larceny, concealment and shoplifting.
 If you are convicted of a theft crime you can face a wide range of penalties.
 The penalty one receives depends on a number of factors including the nature of the offense, the value of the property stolen and the defendant’s criminal history.
 A person convicted of a theft crime may also face negative social, educational and employment consequences.
-Because of the potentially severe penalties, it is important to speak to a Raleigh Larceny lawyer at The Law Offices of Wiley Nickel, PLLC if you have been charged with a theft crime like larceny or shoplifting in Wake County.
+Because of the potentially severe penalties, it is important to speak to a Raleigh Larceny lawyer at The Law Offices of Wiley Nickel, PLLC if you have been charged with a theft crime like larceny or shoplifting in Wake County, NC.

 Long Term Consequences

 The far reaching consequences that result from being convicted of a theft crime include: expensive fines, incarceration, restitution, probation and/or community service and a permanent criminal record.If you have a larceny or concealment charge on your record you are also limited in the options available to have the charge expunged compared to minor alcohol and drug charges.Most importantly this charge can follow you around for the rest of your life and severly limit your options to get a good job.If given a choice between two qualified candidates and one of them has a larceny charge on their criminal record who would you choose?

 Raleigh Area Theft Crimes Lawyer